IceCreamYou/Tweet/README.txt

 This module provides links to post pages to twitter.
 Clicking the links will open a new window or tab with twitter in it.
 The tweet will be in focus and will contain the URL of the relevant page on your site.
 It can optionally also contain the title of the relevant page.
-The URL will be abbreviated using the service at th8.us (shortest) or TinyURL (longer).
+The URL will be abbreviated using one of these services: hex.io, idek.net, is.gd, lin.cr, ri.ms, th8.us, or TinyURL.

 URLs and titles will be for either the node which is being displayed as a teaser or for the current page.
 Multiple links can appear on the same page, as